matanmarkind/rsbot/screen/README.md

 Or you can take a saved image and use https://yangcha.github.io/iview/iview.html.

+If you want to translate from pixel values to a visual - https://www.rapidtables.com/web/color/RGB_Color.html

 # Find an object

 Now that we have decided what to look for, we need to find it.
 We search for relevant pixels by giving a range of values that each channel can fall within (0-255 for each of blue, green, and red).
 We also give the region to look in.